 Eggfruit is wonderful in smoothies.
-It makes a yellow egg-custard flavored milkshake when blended with ice, milk, a dash of vanilla or nutmeg, and a small amount of sweetener.
-Mrs. Powell at the La Reine Farmer’s Market on St. Croix makes a wonderful eggfruit drink.
+It makes a yellow egg-custard (think “French vanilla”) flavored milkshake when blended with ice, milk, a dash of vanilla or nutmeg, and a small amount of sweetener.
+Mrs. Powell at the La Reine Farmer’s Market on St. Croix always made a wonderful traditional eggfruit drink.

 I use eggfruit as a substitute for canned pumpkin in pies, adding a bit of liquid if needed to approximate the texture of puréed pumpkin.
 The mashed eggfruit flesh thickens and enriches mixtures, so use your imagination!
 A squeeze of lime juice also heightens the flavor.
 See my recipe for eggfruit pie below.

 Eggfruit is fragile once it is ripe, so it’s not a fruit you’ll readily find in places outside of the Caribbean and southern Florida.
-Keep it in the fridge after it ripens, and enjoy this rare treat!
+Keep it in the fridge after it ripens, freeze it if you’ve got an abundance, and enjoy this rare treat!

 1 1/2 cups mashed eggfruit pulp